Skip to content

 First steps for admins

-Opaque uses a role-based system to ensure secure, governed collaboration.
+OPAQUE uses a role-based system to ensure secure, governed collaboration.
 As an admin—either at the organization or workspace level—you’ll need to complete a few setup tasks before users can begin working with data and jobs.

 Organization admins